chris299/IOBrokerFritzboxTAMHandling/README.md

 ## ToDo
 - Multiple TAMs not supported yet
-- Sending of wav files is not supported yet
+- Sending of wav files is possible, but not nicely integrated to be used with other scripts (needs patching of script)

 ### Helpful URLs